ethanbyeon/notes/README.md

 # Notes
-A repository to store my notes from school.
+A repository for school notes